chutw-alt/portfolio_chu/sql_analysis_carbon_emissions/README.md

 # SQL Carbon Emissions Analysis

 ## 📌 Project Overview
-This project analyzes industry-level carbon emissions using SQL to identify which sectors contribute the most in the most recent year of available data.
+This project analyzes industry-level carbon emissions using SQL to identify which company contribute the most in the recent year of available data.

-Applied SQL skills in filtering, grouping, aggregating, and sorting results.
+It demonstrates SQL proficiency in filtering, grouping, aggregating, sorting, and exploring data quality issues that often arise in real-world datasets.

 ## Dataset
 - **Source**: [The Carbon Catalogue](https://www.nature.com/articles/s41597-022-01178-9)